CALL

 • Months 3-6: The resolution of numbness or prickling sensations on the skin or inside the nose begins.

-• Months 6-12: Final results visible, minimal to no swelling, repositioned cartilage fully conformed to the new shape, nasal tip more refined.
+• Months 6-12: Final results are visible, minimal to no swelling, repositioned cartilage fully conformed to the new shape, and nasal tip is more refined.

 Factors that can impact the recovery timeline include skin texture and thickness, revision surgery, and extensive nasal reconstruction.

-• Keep your head elevated for several days after surgery.
+• Elevate Your Head: Keep your head elevated for several days after surgery, even while sleeping.
+This helps to reduce fluid buildup and swelling.

 When to Worry About Swelling After Rhinoplasty